 Spicy gingerbread, juicy Italian mandarin and Madagascan vanilla combine for a new perfume from Valentino that's genuinely mouthwatering.

-A sweet-yet-spicy oriental perfume with traditional notes of myrrh and sandalwood and a herby freshness from cypriol.
+A sweet-yet-spicy perfume with traditional notes of myrrh and sandalwood and a herby freshness from cypriol.
 Oh, and let's not forget to mention that dramatic crocodile cap.

 Grown-Up Fruit Fragrances